ABOUT US

 OUR MISSION

-Art Aid Ukraine is an initiative to generate funds through the sale of art in order to supply urgently required medicine to frontline hospitals in Ukraine.
+Art Aid Ukraine is a not for profit initiative to generate funds through the sale of art in order to supply urgently required medicine to frontline medics in Ukraine.

-We gratefully receive donations of artwork from established creatives which are offered to the public through events, online auctions and general sale.
-These include paintings, ceramics, sculpture photography and digital art.
-All proceeds are used to buy medicines through our affiliated wholesalers in Ukraine and Romania.
-Everyone connected with organizing Art Aid Ukraine works on a voluntary basis.
+We gratefully receive donations of artwork from established creatives which are offered to the public through events, online auctions and general sales.
+These include paintings, ceramics, sculpture and photography.
+All proceeds are used to buy medicines through our affiliated wholesalers in Ukraine, the UK and Romania.
+Everyone connected with organizing Art Aid Ukraine works on a voluntary basis so 100% of our proceeds is spent on procuring medicine.
+Thanks to the generosity of the creative community and our Volunteers, over £100K worth of medicine has been safely sent directly to front line medics based on their needs.

-The idea is to reach out a long arm and gather medicine to place on the shelves of Ukrainian hospitals.
+The idea is to gather medicine and reach out a long arm to place it in the hands of Ukrainian medics.
 An Artist who contributes their creativity to this project is sharing their gift in a time of tragedy.
-We hope everyone investing in our artworks may enjoy them even more knowing they have helped people in dire need.
+We hope everyone investing in our artworks may enjoy them even more in the knowledge that they may have helped save an innocent person’s life.

-In the early days, volunteers like us would receive lists of urgently required medicine from volunteers inside Ukraine.
-The large NGOs were finding it challenging to reach many of the hospitals and there was a massive demand for medicine from outside Ukraine because supply lines had not been established.
-We stayed in Suceava, northern Romania.
-Luckily, the people of Romania were extremely supportive of our efforts.
-We were able to procure medicine directly from pharmacies at very reasonable prices.
-A local charity Sange Pentru were doing amazing work in getting medicines into Ukraine and meeting our brave contacts who would drive them to hospitals, many of which were under attack.
+In the months following the invasion, volunteers would receive lists of urgently required medicine from medics inside Ukraine.
+The large NGOs were finding it challenging to reach many of the hospitals and there was a massive demand for medicine from outside Ukraine because demand outstripped production and supply lines had not been established.
+We stayed in Suceava, northern Romania where we received support from local supply and logistics.
+We were able to procure medicine directly from pharmacies at wholesale prices.
+A local charity Sange Pentru was able to assist transporting medicines into Ukraine and meeting Ukrainian volunteers who would drive them to hospitals, many of which were under attack.

-Throughout this process we have learned a great deal about how effective people can be when they share a combined purpose for acheiving something positive.
-People that do not know us have trusted us and we have trusted them.
-We've not lost anything on the way, everything has safely been delivered.
-This is a testament to the bravery and integrity of the Volunteers we’ve been so fortunate to work with.
-We often speak about the role Volunteers play in times of crisis - they do amazing work and get so little recognition.
+Throughout this process we have seen how effective Volunteers can be when they share a unified purpose based on trust.
+No shipments have been lost - everything has safely been delivered.
+This is a testament to the bravery and integrity of the Volunteers in the field.
+We often speak about the role Volunteers play in times of crisis - we cannot thank them enough for what they do.

 Art Aid Ukraine launched with a major event in London’s iconic venue the Boiler House.
 Contributing Artists include Bran Symondson, Dangerous Minds Artists, Tacita Dean, Jean Jullien, Frances Aviva Blane, Valerie Wiffen, Robyn Ward, Roelof Uys, Liz Fritsch, Nicole Farhi, David Leach, Jason Wason, Gregory Tingay, Michel Francois, Karl Owen, Juliya Dan, Barry Martin, Sue Davis, Lennie Lee, Matt Small, Victoria Topping, Lenkiewicz Foundation, Dan Mitchell, Bridget Leaman, Tom Merrifield, Jill Furmanovsky, Soulla Petrou, among 50 other established creatives.